PoisotLab/ms_network_prediction/manuscript.md

 # A Primer on Predictive Network Ecology

-Below we provide a primer on our approach to predictive network ecology, with particular focus on using machine learning approaches in the modelling process, in order to provide a path forward toward building models to predict ecological networks.
-Here adopt a question-driven approach to serve as a guide through the path toward building models to predict and forecast the structure of ecological networks across space.
+Below we provide a primer on the current state of predictive network ecology, with particular focus on using machine learning approaches in the modelling process.
+Here adopt a question-driven approach to serve as a guide through the path toward building models to predict and forecast the structure of ecological networks across space, and to identify the next steps in the research regime.

 ## Models